PaloAltoNetworks/pan.dev/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in **Palo Alto Networks** developer documentation!
+Thank you for your interest in **Palo Alto Networks** developer docs!

 - [Contributing Guidelines](#contributing-guidelines)
   - [Types of contributions](#types-of-contributions)